 - Tingo Maria National Park with its cave-dwelling guácharos (oil birds)

-- Huascarán National Park, home to cougars, jaguars, tapirs, llamas and more
+- Huascarán National Park, home to cougars, jaguars, tapirs, wild Peruvian camelids and more

 - Paracas National Reserve, protecting a marine ecosystem which includes Humboldt penguins, sea lions, dolphins and turtles